vt-middleware/ldaptive/docs/guide/ad/notification.md

 filter | Must be '(objectClass=*)' attributes | list of attributes to be returned when a change occurs.
 Does not specify attributes which will generate notifications.

-A notification client is provided to encapsulate the asychronous search and expose a blocking queue.
+A notification client is provided to encapsulate the asynchronous search and expose a blocking queue.

 ## NotificationClient